jval1972/Rad-X/readme.txt

 20200608 - v.1.0.1.739.r804
 ---------------------------
-Support for flats with dimensions 2048x2048
+Support for flats with dimensions 2048x2048.
-Added support for (the forgotten) Afterburn key Autorun mode is on by default (but the name has not changed yet) Gameplay compatibility options:
+Added support for (the forgotten) Afterburn key.
+Autorun mode is on by default (but the name has not changed yet).
+Gameplay compatibility options:
  - Player weapon damage (challenging/vanilla)
  - Neutron Cannon L1 vanilla fire (Yes/No)